-Basic information about the power forward in basketball
+What is the power forward in basketball?

 The power forward is one of the five common basketball positions that is mainly responsible for rebounding as well as scoring points and playing defense near the basket or near the perimeter areas of the court.